amalroymurali/cgnsandpod/README.md

-# Seiber's SPOD method along with input data conversion to CGNS format.
+# Seiber's SPOD method for flow data in MAT files.
 SPOD modules of this code is forked from the repo hugolui/ROM_code and a data converter from MAT2CGNS is appended.

 Author: